+Octets: 4 0 or 1

+Figure 9-xxx—Latency Sensitive Traffic KPI subfield format

+The Latency Sensitive Traffic KPI subfield is defined in Figure 9-xxx (Latency Sensitive Traffic KPI subfield format).

-The Threshold for Delay Bound field is 3 octets long and contains an unsigned integer that specifies the threshold for delay bound.
-The meaning of delay bound is the same as the definition of the Delay Bound field specified in the QoS Characteristics element.
+The Delay KPI subfield is 3 octets long and contains an unsigned integer that specifies the KPI for delay, measured between the time marking the arrival of the MSDU, or the first MSDU of the MSDUs constituting an A-MSDU, at the local MAC sublayer from the local MAC SAP and the time of completion of the suc-cessful transmission or retransmission of the MSDU or A-MSDU to the destination.

-The Threshold for MSDU Delivery Ratio field indicates the threshold for the percentage of MSDUs that are expected to be delivered within the threshold for delay bound specified in the Threshold for Delay Bound field and its encoding is defined in Table 9-xxx.
-The Threshold for MSDU Delivery Ratio field is optional.
+The KPI for MSDU Delivery Ratio subfield indicates the KPI for the percentage of MSDUs that are expected to be delivered within the delay KPI specified in the Delay KPI subfield and its encoding is defined in Table 9-xxx.
+The KPI for MSDU Delivery Ratio subfield is optional.

-Table 9-xxx: Threshold for MSDU Delivery Ratio field values
+Table 9-xxx: KPI for MSDU Delivery Ratio field values